Are magistrates entitled to time off work to carry out their public duties?

 In practice, the main public duty for which a magistrate will be entitled to take time off is attendance at court.
 Magistrates must attend court for a minimum of 26 half days per year, but they can be required, or volunteer, to attend more frequently.
 The Magistrates' Association estimates that most magistrates are in court for the equivalent of 18 days per year.
 The amount of time off to which a magistrate is entitled is not unlimited; the Act provides that it is limited to whatever is reasonable in all the circumstances taking into account:

-- how much time off the magistrate requires to perform his or her duties;
+- how much time off the magistrate requires to perform their duties;

 - how much time off the magistrate requires to perform the particular duty in question;